-A .
-TATTTTAT TAT .
-1 .
-1 1 .
-1 111 1 1 а.
-Act, WHW: Wet on het hoger onderwiis en wetenschappelijk onderzoek u.
-1100, 111111 wet op net noger Ollaci IIIjo oli Weterisenappenja onacizoea b.
-Student: he who is enrolled as a Master student at the University of Groningen after having paid a tuition fee.
+a.
+Act, WHW: Wet op het hoger onderwijs en wetenschappelijk onderzoek b.
+Student: a person who is enrolled as a Master student at the University of Groningen after having paid a tuition fee.
 The student's enrolment rights are covered by Article 7.34 of the Act.